pkrajput/statistical_nlp/Russian-text detoxification/readme.md

 2. Text Detoxification

 2.2.1 Introduction
-Global access to the Internet has enabled the spread of information all over the world and has given many new possibilities.
-On the other hand, alongside the advantages, the exponential and uncontrolled growth of user-generated content on the Internet has also facilitated the spread of toxicity and hate speech.
+GThe Internet has facilitated the spread of toxicity and hate speech.
 Much work has been done in the direction of offensive speech detection.
 However, it has become essential not only to detect toxic content but also to combat it in smarter ways.
 While some social networks block sensitive content, another solution can be to detect toxicity in a text which is being